Cryptocurrency investors often tend to seek passive income from the crypto market, especially that of Bitcoin, when the market is in a bearish phase.

 An example is the Ethereum hard fork, Ethereum Classic (ETC) which has the native ETC token that can be exchanged freely on cryptocurrency exchanges and also supports different consensus mechanisms.

-Hard forks can be of great benefit to investors, with low risks through the increasing number of new blockchain protocols and new units being created.
+Hard forks can be of great benefit to investors than soft forks, with low risks through the increasing number of new blockchain protocols and new units being created.

 Pros And Cons Of Crypto Airdrop